 Validate incoming data and computed results at strategic points to discover value failures.

-Check pre- and postconditions not validated otherwise.
-See also clause 6.43.
+Check pre and postconditions not validated otherwise.
+See also clause 6.42 Violations of the Liskov substitution principle or the contract model [BLP].

 Detect timing failures by watch-dog timers or similar mechanisms.

-Use environment- or language-provided means to stop services that substantially exceed deadlines.
+Use environment-provided or language-provided means to stop services that substantially exceed deadlines.

 Always prepare for the possibility that a service does not return with a requested result in due time.